 The fellowship recipient receives a stipend of $15,000, a personal work space within the Neil Roberts Research Lounge for 12 months and premium access to the extensive collections and expertise library staff.

 The Queensland Business Leaders Hall of Fame program also awards annually the Queensland Business History Award to a Queensland based business that promotes their heritage and corporate history.
 This award also encourages sound collecting practices and aims to raise awareness of the value of good record keeping and preservation.
-The successful nominee for 2021 will be announced and awarded at the Queensland Business Leaders Hall of Fame Induction Dinner in July 2021.

 For more information about the Queensland Business Leaders Hall of Fame Fellowship please email firstname.lastname@example.org or call 07 3840 7879.

 2021 Queensland Business Leaders Hall of Fame Fellow: Dr Robin Trotter

 The 2021 Queensland Business Leaders Hall of Fame Fellowship was awarded to Dr Robin Trotter for her project - Sir Arthur Petfield: From tinplate to porcelain.

 Queensland’s industrial history and heritage has often been overlooked or disparaged as secondary to that of the southern colonies and states.
 Robin's project will help go some way, alongside the efforts of other historians, to address this shortfall and to highlight the contributions to Queensland made by the men and women who have nurtured and grown local businesses and industries.